aufdemrand/spaceport-slt/README.md

 ## Settings
-Create a Spaceport.sublime-settings in your user file and specify a spaceport_address and spaceport_port.
+Create a Spaceport.sublime-settings in your user file and specify a spaceport_address.
 Or, host locally at port 8080.
+Use wss:// if connecting to a SSL-enabled Spaceport.

 ```
 {
-    "spaceport_address": "127.0.0.1",
+        "spaceport_address": "ws://127.0.0.1:8080"
-    "spaceport_port": 8080
 }
 ```